Evolution and Empathy

 About the Author(s)

-Retired attorney Milton E. Brener has written books and numerous articles on such topics as art, opera and Judaica.
-He lives in New York City and New Orleans.
+The late Milton E. Brener was a retired attorney who had written books and numerous articles on such topics as art, opera and Judaica, He lived in New York.

 Bibliographic Details